aimms/how-to/Articles/332/332-Miller-Tucker-Zemlin formulation.rst

 Miller-Tucker-Zemlin formulation
 ================================

-There are multiple ways to eliminate subtours from a Capacitated Vehicle Routing Problem (CVRP).
-There exists an example of an AIMMS library that solves a CVRP.
-In that library there are three different formulation options (so far).
-All options contain different ways of formulating subtour elimination constraints.
-The second formulation is called the **Explicit Miller-Tucker-Zemlin** formulation and will be explained in this article.
+There is a library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**).
+In that library there are four different formulation options of the problem.
+The **Miller-Tucker-Zemlin** formulation will be explained in this article.

 - this is a link to the library
 - this is a link to the article that explains the library
-- this is a link to the article that explains the first formulation

 Formulation
 -----------

 A CVRP can be formulated as a linear integer programming model.
-In the article about the Explicit Dantzig-Fulkerson-Johnson formulation, the full formulation of a CVRP is given.
-However, the Miller-Tucker-Zemlin formulation uses a different way to eliminate subtours.
+The four different formulations in the CVRP Library all have the same objective function.
+Most of the constraints are also the same for all formulations.
+These constraints are located in the section ``Common constraints and variables``.
+The article about the Explicit-Dantzig-Fulkerson-Johnson formulation elaborates on those constraints.
+The difference in formulations is the way that subtours are eliminated.

+An optimal route that satisfies all

 .. image:: images/subtour.png
    :scale: 35%